Cognigy/Documentation/docs/en/docs/ai/limitations.md

 # Quotas and Limitations

 This page contains default quotas and limitations that apply to new Cognigy AI installations.
-Any deviations from the default values for our Trial and App environments are also stated within the table below.

 ???+ info "Changing values for managed Cognigy AI environments"
     In case you want to request a change for your managed Cognigy  AI environment, please submit a Support request using this template: